She2016/test-node-saint-quentin/README.md

   > npm install

   to install all the project dependencies.
+5. From the terminal run

+  > node start

-5. Open the browser on `http://localhost:3000/` thats it!
+6. Open the browser on `http://localhost:3000/` thats it!

 ## Technologies used
 1. [Node.js](https://nodejs.org/en/)